Samuel Pisar, my first cousin, my mother's nephew, was a major influence in my life.

 1) thirteen minutes from my abandoned work-in-progress documentary (a password is needed to access);

-2) a filmed interview I did with Samuel Pisar in 1981.
+2) a filmed interview I did with my cousin in 1981;

 Pierre Sauvage